julienv3/github-notifications/README.md

 ## Requirements

-You must simply supply a GitHub notifications token once, obtainable at https://github.com/settings/tokens?type=beta.
+You must simply supply a GitHub notifications token once, obtainable at https://github.com/settings/tokens.

 You can update said token through the `>GitHub Notifications: Update token` command in VS Code.

 ## Release Notes

+### 0.0.2

+Added NEW and READ panels, supporting both read and unread notifications.

 ### 0.0.1